dart-lang/language/doc/life_of_a_language_feature.md

   - An implementation plan document

-  - A 'language-implementation' issue.
+  - A 'implementation' issue.

   - A feature specification document

-The implementation plan must be located in a sub-directory with the name of the feature located inside the `accepted/future-releases/` folder.
-The filename should be `[feature-name]-implementation-plan.md`.
+The implementation plan must be located in a sub-directory with the name of the feature (`/[feature-name]/`) located inside the `accepted/future-releases/` folder.
+The filename should be `implementation-plan.md`.
 The implementation plan should generally include at least:

   - Affected implementation teams.